Hennamann/Adobe-Story-Desktop-App/README.md

 # Adobe Story Desktop App

+**This project has been discontinued and is not supported, this is due to Adobe discontinuing both the old and new Adobe Story, for more info [check here](https://theblog.adobe.com/adobe-exits-scriptwriting-software-business-end-adobe-story-cc/)**

 This is an unoffical desktop app for the new HTML5 version of Adobe Story.
 It's built using Electron.
 Along with providing a more native experience it also adds a dark design to the app.

 ![](demo.png)